Healthy food schemes

 We have information relating to Healthy Start, which include the Healthy Start vitamins, the Nursery Milk Scheme and the School Fruit and Vegetable Scheme.

-Healthy Start aims to improve nutritional health of pregnant women and children under the age of 4 in low income families.
+Healthy Start aims to improve nutritional health of children under the age of 4 and pregnant women in low income families.

 Vouchers are given out which can be used to get:

 - plain, fresh or frozen fruit and vegetables

 Coupons for women’s vitamin tablets and children’s vitamin drops are also available.
 You can get these from NHS outlets.

 Since January 2015, NHS outlets have also been allowed to sell the vitamins to families who are not entitled to them for free.

 Healthy Start is a means tested scheme, check to see if you qualify